charliethebrown12/startup/simon/README.md

-# simon-css
+# simon-html

-This application deliverable demonstrates the use of basic CSS for styling and a responsive design.
+This deliverable demonstrates the use of basic HTML elements for structure, basic formatting, input, output, links, and drawing.